rubenarturopj/twitter_clone_001/01_Instructions/06_edit_user_image_upload.md

 5. For it work, you have to go to `_app.tsx` and add the `<EditModal/>` component under Toaster and REgister Modal.

 6. Fill the modal in and style it.

-### Edit button
+For this Modal bodycontent, we are going to need 2 components that we already have created: `Input` and `Modal`; and one new component called `<ImageUpload>`.

+-   after placing the inputs, you should be able to change the bio in your profile page.
+If it throws error, then you need to do the bug fix explained on the main read me file.

+7. Create a new file called `ImageUpload.tsx` in `components` folder.

 :::::::::::::::::::::::::::::::::::

-me quedé en: 2 h - 25 min - 36 s
+me quedé en: 2 h - 38 min - 03 s

 :::::::::::::::::::::::::::::::::::